 (ii) There is no change in the nature of business;

 (iii) There is no company which has become or ceased to be the Company's subsidiaryjoint venture or associate company during the year;

 (iv) No significant and material order was passed by the regulators or courts ortribunals which impact the going concern status and its future operations.

-The cost accounting records maintained by the Company for the current financial yearending on 31st March 2017 are required to be audited pursuant to Section 148 of theCompanies Act 2013 read with Rules framed thereunder.
-In this regard the Board ofdirectors on the recommendation of audit committee had reappointed M/s D. Radhakrishnan& Co.
-Cost Accountants (Registration No. 000018) to carry out the cost audit at aremuneration of ' 32500/- plus applicable taxes and re-imbursement of out of pocketexpenses incurred by them.
+The cost accounting records maintained by the Company for the current financial yearending on 31st March 2018 are required to be audited pursuant to Section 148 of theCompanies Act 2013 read with Rules framed thereunder.
+In this regard the Board ofdirectors on the recommendation of audit committee had re-appointed M/s D. Radhakrishnan& Co.
+Cost Accountants (Registration No. 000018) to carry out the cost audit at aremuneration of Rs.
+40000/- plus applicable taxes and re-imbursement of out of pocketexpenses incurred by them.

 The resolution included at Item No. 7 of the Notice convening the annual generalmeeting seek members' ratification to the remuneration payable to the cost auditor.

-Pursuant to the provisions of Section 204 of the Companies Act 2013 and the Rulesframed thereunder the Company has appointed M/s MR & Associates a firm of practicingcompany secretaries (CoP 2551) as the secretarial auditor for the year ended 31st March2016.
-The secretarial audit report dated 14th May 2016 is attached as Annexure-VII tothis report.
+Pursuant to the provisions of Section 204 of the Companies Act 2013 and the Rulesframed thereunder the Company has appointed M/s MR & Associates a firm of practicingcompany secretaries (CoP 2551) as the secretarial auditor for the year ended 31st March2017.
+The secretarial audit report dated 24th May 2017 is attached as Annexure-VII tothis report.

 The directors place on record their appreciation for the valued contribution made bythe employees at all levels.
 The Directors also sincerely thank its customers suppliersfinancial institutions banks government authorities business associates and allstakeholders for their continued co-operation and support and faith reposed in theCompany.

 For and on behalf of the Board

 Kolkata 24th May 2017